teremterem/MiniAgents/README.md

-**TODO** also, use this as an opportunity to bring up `mutable_state` dictionary that can be passed to either the `@miniagent` decorator or the `fork()` method
+**TODO** also, use this as an opportunity to bring up `mutable_state` dictionary that can be passed to either the `@miniagent` decorator or the `fork()` method (implement a toy chat history agent to demonstrate that)

 ### 📦 Some other pre-packaged agents (`miniagents.ext`)